 Lynn’s interest in winemaking grew out of an early passion for the sciences.
 After a summer working for the Smithsonian Institute in Washington, D.C., she studied Botany at the University of California, Davis, the birthplace of the American wine industry.
 In her junior year she changed her major to Viticulture.
 Then, after working the graveyard shift during crush at Domaine Chandon, she changed her degree again, from Viticulture to Enology.

-After graduation, Lynn worked as the enologist at Stag’s Leap Wine Cellars for four years.
-She joined the Oregon wine industry in 1988 as winemaker for Rex Hill Winery.
-Consistently producing award-winning wines, she became Rex Hill’s President and Chief Operating Officer in 1993 and continued on with Rex Hill until March of 2002.
+After graduation, Lynn worked at Stag’s Leap Wine Cellars, Domaine Chandon, and Chateau St. Jean.
+Intrigued by the emerging wine industry, Lynn and her husband Ron moved to Oregon in 1988 where Lynn became winemaker at Rex Hill Vineyards, becoming the first female winemaker hired in Oregon.
+Consistently producing award-winning wines, she became Rex Hill’s President and Chief Operating Officer in 1993 and continued on with Rex Hill until March 2002.

 Lynn has served on the board of the International Pinot Noir Celebration from 1996-2002, and acted as President in 1998.
 She is actively involved in the Salud!
 Barrel Auction and was a member of the steering committee from 1998 to 2001.
-Lynn currently serves on the Oregon Pinot Camp Board of Directors.
+Lynn has served on the Oregon Pinot Camp Board of Directors and is currently active on the curriculum committee.